 The traditional approach of planning forecasted demand across the supply chain doesn’t apply for this specific items.
 No reliable forecast can be generated for the items, and we just want to distribute the available supply in the network.

-The activate the push planning mode in frePPLe you need the following configuration:
+The activate the push planning mode in frePPLe you need:

-- The field “push priority” on the item distributions needs to be populated with the proportional weight of each possible destination where excess supply is pushed towards.
+The field push property on the item distributions needs to be populated with the proportional weight of each possible destination where excess supply is pushed towards.

 The inventory planning parameter push mode needs to be set to ‘true’ for the applicable item+location combinations.
 This can be edited directly in the inventory planning parameters table or through a business rule

 This example where inventory is pushed two levels down the network: